When Connection Turned into Consumption: How Social Media Hijacked Our Peace — and How to Get It Back

 If that sounds manipulative, it's because it is.

-The World Health Organization reported a surge in problematic use among teens — up from 7% in 2018 to 11% in 2022 — with lower overall wellbeing (WHO, 2024).
+A WHO Regional Office for Europe report found that problematic social media use among adolescents rose from 7% in 2018 to 11% in 2022 — with problematic users reporting lower mental and social wellbeing than non-problematic users (WHO, 2024).

-Your brain is responding exactly as it’s designed to — to keep you hooked.
+Your brain is responding exactly as it's wired — and the platforms are built to keep it that way.

 Why It Feels Like an Addiction

 It’s not so different from nicotine or alcohol.
-People often say, “Smoking calms me down,” or “A drink helps me sleep.”
+People often say, "Smoking calms me down," or "A drink helps me sleep."
 The truth?
-Nicotine actually raises heart rate and blood pressure, and alcohol might knock you out, but it reduces restorative sleep.
+Nicotine actually raises heart rate and blood pressure (Metsärinne et al., 2006), and alcohol might knock you out, but it reduces restorative sleep (Gardiner et al., 2024).
 It just feels relaxing because it relieves withdrawal or sedation.

 Social media works the same way: it relieves the discomfort it creates.